A Mass-Independent Damping Timescale in Black Hole Accretion Systems: Results and Discussion

 \section{Results and Discussion}

-We obtained the CDTs for 39 Seyfert galaxies (19 with estimated black hole masses), 17 blazars (15 with estimated black hole masses), 82 XRBs, and one tidal disruption event (TDE) as our valid sample, all of which passed the selection criteria and showed good fits.
-In Appendix \ref{App:A}, we shown two examples of fit results from our valid sample.
-The details of modeling results of other sources are provided in the Supplementary Materials \citep{zhang_2025_17310505}.
+We obtained the CDTs for 39 Seyfert galaxies (19 with estimated black hole masses), 17 blazars (15 with estimated black hole masses), 49 XRBs, and one tidal disruption event (TDE) as our valid sample, all of which passed the selection criteria and showed good fits.
+In Appendix \ref{App:A}, we show two examples of the fitting results from our valid sample.
+The complete fitting results for all 106 valid sources are provided in Appendix \ref{App:B} and the Supplementary Materials \cite{zhang_2025_17830360}.

 Subsequently, we transformed the CDT in the observer frame to the rest frame by the following relation:

 where $z$ is the redshift (for XRBs, $z\sim0$), and $\delta_{\text{D}}$ is the Doppler factor.
 As the hard X-ray emission of Seyfert galaxies is produced by inverse-Compton scattering within the corona \citep{2025FrASS..1130392L}, we set $\delta_{\text{D}}\sim 1$ for Seyfert galaxies.
 For blazars, hard X-ray emission can originate from both the jet and the corona via inverse-Compton scattering.
 However, both observations and theoretical models suggest that the jet component is dominant \citep{2006ARA&A..44..463H,2019ARA&A..57..467B,2025A&A...698L..19L}.
 Therefore, we adopt an average Doppler factor of $\delta_{\text{D}} = 10$ \citep{2022ApJ...930..157Z}.
 In XRBs, only a few sources have had their transient jets observed in the hard state \citep{1999ARA&A..37..409M,2006ARA&A..44...49R}.
 Even in the hard state, it is still not clear whether the hard X-ray radiation comes from the jet or the corona \citep{1997ApJ...482..448N,2022Sci...378..650K}, and some studies have shown that the Doppler beaming effect of the jets in XRBs is very weak \citep{2017ApJ...851..144L,2018Natur.562...82A}.
 Thus, for the XRBs in this work, $\delta_{\text{D}}=1$.